hugeblank/Allium-wiki/install.md

 - `url` is the URL of the plugin
 - `/plugins/plugin_name` is the location you want to install the plugin

-__NOTE 1__ Plugins will only be loaded if they are within the `/plugins` directory.
+Tip: Plugins will only be loaded if they are within the `/plugins` directory.
 If the plugin is a single file then it is not necessary to install into a seperate directory, but for consistency it's a good idea.
 Certain plugins may depend on multiple files to execute, it's in this case where a directory is almost always necessary.

-__NOTE 2__ There are _MANY_ more ways to install plugins, some could theoretically come with installers that automatically add the entry properly to the repolist.
+Note: There are _MANY_ more ways to install plugins, some could theoretically come with installers that automatically add the entry properly to the repolist.
 Hell a plugin could probably be developed to handle this!
 Just remember that these are not the definitive steps to installing the plugin, and it is up to the developer to mention an alternative method should there be one.

 # Installing for Devs